 When he's not helping clients conquer the dating world, he's either fronting an 80′s cover band or training for his next 10k.

-Click to pick up his FREE 14 page Flawless Interaction Checklist – if you want to skip to the goods, check out his new book The Science of Attraction: Flirting, Sex, and How to Engineer Love.
+Check out his new book The Science of Attraction: Flirting, Sex, and How to Engineer Love.